top of page

 PHAT Bars airbox and snorkel combo in this Toyota Hilux keeps the intake high, clean and dry

-Good airflow means good reliability on long trips.
-This Hilux runs a Phat Bars 4-inch long entry snorkel paired with a Phat Bars airbox.
-The washable filter setup means easy maintenance on the road - just clean, re-oil, and go again.
+Good airflow translates to reliability on long trips.
+This Hilux is equipped with a Phat Bars 4-inch long entry snorkel and a Phat Bars airbox.
+The washable filter setup allows for easy maintenance on the road—just clean, re-oil, and continue your journey.

 White 2025 Hilux with rooftop tent, canopy, and tray setup for touring.